Edited by Mike Aquino.

 KL Destinations near the Kelana Jaya Line

 The 18-mile, 24-station Kelana Jaya Line shows up as pink on the system map.
-It runs through central Kuala Lumpur, allowing it to service far more of the city's prominent tourist destinations than the more utilitarian Ampang Line.
+It runs through central Kuala Lumpur, allowing it to service far more of the city's prominent tourist destinations than the more utilitarian Ampang/Sri Petaling Line.

 - Kuala Lumpur City Centre (including the Petronas Towers) is immediately adjacent to Kelana Jaya line's KLCC station.
 An underground walkway connects the station to the Petronas Towers and other parts of KLCC.

 - Chinatown is connected to the rest of the city by train through Pasar Seni station.
 Leaving Pasar Seni station, travelers can begin exploring Kuala Lumpur Chinatown on foot; the Central Market is just down the street, and Petaling Street is about 10 minutes' walk away.

 - Merdeka Square (Dataran Merdeka) is immediately accessible through Kelana Jaya's Masjid Jamek Station (which it also shares with the Ampang LRT line).

 For most of its 28-mile length, two lines – the LRT Ampang Line and the LRT Sri Petaling Line – follow the same route, until they diverge after Chan Sow Lin station.
 The Sri Petaling Line connects with the Kelana Jaya line at its Putra Heights terminus.

 The Ampang and Sri Petaling Lines show up as orange and maroon (respectively) on the system map.